 - A sheet can be damaged when the gripper contacts the sheet.
 If this is a problem, choose the version with a protective polyurethane cap (friction type).

-- Sometimes the surface of a sheet is not flat, in which case vacuum grippers will not work; then magnetic grippers are an ideal solution.
-The more contact surface area the better, but a magnetic gripper always works (on ferromagnetic steel) – even on a round shape.
+- Sometimes the surface of a sheet is not flat, so the vacuum does not work.
+In this case, magnetic grippers are an ideal solution.
+The more contact surface area the better, but a magnet gripper always works on ferromagnetic steel.
+Thus on round shapes too.

-- Another situation in which vacuum will not work is for sheets with holes.
-This poses no problem for a magnetic gripper.
-Do be sure to choose a gripper with larger dimensions than the hole, and test the chosen solution thoroughly.
+- The vacuum does not work when there are holes in the sheet; the magnet gripper does.
+In this case, choose a gripper with larger dimensions than the hole, and test the chosen solution thoroughly.

-- For small workpieces Goudsmit has very small grippers in the product range with a low installation height that provide extra strength to hold the workpiece.
+- For small workpieces, Goudsmit has very small grippers in the assortment.
+They have a low overall height and give extra strength to hold the workpiece in place.
 For example, choose type HGR-RO-020.

-- For thin plates (≤4 mm) and oily plates that stick together, the robot sometimes picks up several sheets together.
+- For thin sheets (≤4 mm) and oily sheets that stick together, the robot sometimes picks up several sheets together.
 Sheet separators prevent this.
-These are available both in permanent and pneumatically switchable versions.
+They are available both in permanent and pneumatically switchable versions.